Social Security Administration (SSA) Monthly Data for

-This dataset contains fiscal year data and is currently available in the following formats:
+This data set contains data for fiscal years 2009 onward and is currently available in the following format(s):

 We are providing data about our performance in serving the public using SSA's national 800 number telephone system.
 This service is a popular way for millions of people to ask questions and conduct business with us.
-In fact, on June 10, 2014, we answered our one billionth call.
+In fact, on June 10, 2014 we answered our one billionth call.
 We use several measures to monitor our performance and the public can use the information about our performance to understand the service they are likely to receive.
 They can also use it to decide the best time to call us.

 Agency Program Description

 For a complete list of services on the National 800 Number Network and other information about our national telephone service, go to: Contact Social Security By Phone.

 This data file provides information at the national level by month for federal fiscal years 2009 onward for volume of calls and the agent busy rate for calls to the National 800 Number Network.
 Maintaining adequate staffing and the ability to replace losses is the largest factor affecting National 800 Number performance.

-Data Collection Descriptions
+Data Collection Description

 Our software routing vendor provides the data.
 Beginning in 2013, we moved to a new network called CARE 2020.

-Field A: Fiscal Year, a 12-month period from October through September.
+Fiscal Year (FY): The 12-month period from October 1st through September 30th.

-Field E: Average percent of busy calls - The number of calls offered to agents that received a busy message divided by the total number of calls offered to agents, reported as a percentage.
+Agent Busy Rate: The number of calls offered to agents that received a busy message divided by the total number of calls offered to agents, reported as a percentage.